oapicf/pinterest-sdk/clients/scala-akka/generated/docs/BoardsApi.md

     val apiInstance = BoardsApi("https://api.pinterest.com/v5")
     val adAccountId: String = adAccountId_example // String | Unique identifier of an ad account.

+    val privacy: BoardPrivacyFilter =  // BoardPrivacyFilter | The privacy level of the board

     val bookmark: String = bookmark_example // String | Cursor used to fetch the next page of items

-    val pageSize: Int = 56 // Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
+    val pageSize: Int = 56 // Int | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information.

-    val privacy: String = privacy_example // String | Privacy setting for a board.

-    val request = apiInstance.boardsList(adAccountId, bookmark, pageSize, privacy) val response = apiInvoker.execute(request)
+    val request = apiInstance.boardsList(adAccountId, privacy, bookmark, pageSize) val response = apiInvoker.execute(request)

     response.onComplete {